TKleanthousT/stanley_cbp/docs/installation.md

 No external data downloads are required.

 # What You Need to Prepare
 Solely the environment.
-When you run a notebook or script from the Tutorials directory, Stanley automatically creates and manages all runtime folders.
+When you run a notebook or script from the Tutorials directory, STANLEY automatically creates and manages all runtime folders.
 The same can be said for cluster usage so long as you set the `RUN_ROOT` within the bash script.
 You can expect to see your data written to:

 - `LightCurves/`
 - `PlanetSearchOutput/`